JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 Finally, nonsmooth terms $h$ can be modeled using [ProximalOperators.jl](https://github.com/JuliaSmoothOptimizers/ProximalOperators.jl), which provides a broad collection of nonsmooth functions, together with [ShiftedProximalOperators.jl](https://github.com/JuliaSmoothOptimizers/ShiftedProximalOperators.jl), which provides shifted proximal mappings for nonsmooth functions.

-This modularity makes it easy to benchmark existing solvers available in the repository [@diouane-habiboullah-orban-2024], [@aravkin-baraldi-orban-2022], [@aravkin-baraldi-orban-2024], and [@leconte-orban-2023-2].
+This modularity makes it easy to benchmark existing solvers available in the repository [@diouane-habiboullah-orban-2024;@aravkin-baraldi-orban-2022;@aravkin-baraldi-orban-2024;@leconte-orban-2023-2].

 ## Support for Hessians